 Candidates explore activities and games that could be used to help the participants develop their sweep stroke.
-Tutor to top up with other examples if required.
+Tutor to top up with other examples if required (for example, examples from Paddlesport Instructor Just Add Water resource).

 Tutor to role play some common errors beginners make, candidates to see if they can spot them and then help the participant fix the problem (with a simple instruction, a question, or a task).